tonyyzhu/OrinProjectStudyGroup/Wk6/Codecademy_JavaScript_Notes.md

     1. Dot notation, with ObjectName.PropertyName
     2. Bracket notation, with ObjectName["PropertyName"]    // (don't forget the quotes!)
    */

+   /*               Who's in Your Bracket?
+    And finally, let's go over retrieving property values.
+Throughout this section, we've been using dot notation to get the value of an object's property:
+    "someObj.propName"; However, remember that we can also use bracket notation:    'someObj["propName"]';

+    An advantage of bracket notation is that we are not restricted to just using strings in the brackets.
+We can also use variables whose values are property names: var someObj = {propName: someValue};
+        var myProperty = "propName";
+        someObj[myProperty];
+    The last line is exactly the same as using someObj["propName"];.
+    */

 - review: Methods are like functions that are associated with a particular object.
 They are especially helpful when you want to either:
 - 1. Update the object properties;
 - 2. Calculate something based on an object's properties.
+- 3. Methods just like functions, that can also have parameters to pass the value into the code that's running inside the method.
+      /*       In the following example, inside the 'sayJob' method, it has to be 'this.job' instead of 'job'.
+Otherwise error message;
+      var james = {
+            job: "programmer",
+            married: false,
+            sayJob: function() {
+                console.log("Hi, I work as a " + this.job);

+            }
+        };

+        // james' first job
+        james.sayJob();

+        // change james' job to "super programmer" here james.job = "super programmer";

+        // james' second job
+        james.sayJob();
+       */

+- Below is an interesting example, that works on Firefox but not on Codecademy for a while, until I refresh Chrome.
+Reset Code and typing in does not change it...
+    /*
+    var james = {
+        job: "programmer",
+        married: false
+    };

+    // set to the first property name of "james" var aProperty = "job";

+    // print the value of the first property of "james"
+    // using the variable "aProperty"
+    console.log(james[aProperty]);
+     */